-In May 2000, the first cohort of 17 students were recruited as part of a campus diversity initiative.
-Over 200 students have graduated and an estimated 99% have gone on to attend post-secondary institutions to earn degrees in computer science, engineering, education, astronomy, physics, political science, biochemistry, linguistics and more.
+In 2000, ITA Madison’s first cohort of 17 students were recruited as part of a campus diversity initiative.
+Since then, more than 200 students have graduated from ITA Madison, and an estimated 99% of ITA Madison graduates have gone on to attend post-secondary institutions to pursue degrees in computer science, engineering, education, astronomy, physics, political science, biochemistry, linguistics and more.
 In addition, many have pursued advanced degrees in medicine, law, social work and physical therapy.

 Get started by learning more about the application process here.
 If you have additional questions, contact our Information Technology Academy program administrator via email or phone at (608) 265-3145.